caranha/Design-and-Analysis-of-Experiments/NOTES.md

 If not, the notes will be mentioned orally (and available in the repository).
 3. Send Pull Requests/Issues to Campelo

+# After Class notes:
+- Asked to introduce "The Elements of Style" to students

 # Tasks:
 ## Class Preparation
 - Week 4